Request for Reconsideration and Appeals Fact Sheet

 The ARB is an independent tribunal (decision-making body) of the Ontario Ministry of the Attorney General and has its own appeal process.
 More information about how to file an appeal, including forms and fees, is available at tribunalsontario.ca/arb/.

-• A property owner has 90 days after MPAC has notified them of our decision on their RfR to file an appeal with the ARB.
+- A property owner has 90 days after MPAC has notified them of our decision on their RfR to file an appeal with the ARB.

 Background Information

-For the period of January 1 to December 31, 2020, MPAC completed a total of 18,626 RfRs.
-This reflects:
+Since 2009, we have seen a steady decrease in the number of RfRs and appeals.
+For the period of January 1 to December 31, 2023, MPAC completed a total of 8,700 RfRs.

 About MPAC

-The Municipal Property Assessment Corporation (MPAC) is an independent, not-for-profit corporation funded by all Ontario municipalities, and is accountable to the Province, municipalities and property owners.
+The Municipal Property Assessment Corporation (MPAC) is an independent, not-for-profit corporation funded by all Ontario municipalities and is accountable to the Province, municipalities and property owners.
 Our role is to value and classify all properties in Ontario in compliance with the Assessment Act and regulations set by the Government of Ontario.

-• Our assessors are trained experts in the field of valuation and apply appraisal industry standards and best practices.
+- Our assessors are trained experts in the field of valuation and apply appraisal industry standards and best practices.

-• Our assessments and data have met international standards of accuracy and are relied upon by banks, insurance companies and the real estate industry.
+- Our assessments and data have met international standards of accuracy and are relied upon by banks, insurance companies and the real estate industry.